ddttom/htmlmaker/README.md

 ```
 npm install
 npm start
-# Access to http://localhost:3000/  to see the server
+# Access to http://localhost:3002/  to see the server

-in separate terminal
-npm start tester.js